actions-workshop/deployment-environment/README.md

 The main idea is that participants of the workshop:

-1. open up an issue from an issue-form in this repository giving their target repository
+1. Open an issue from an issue-form in this repository giving their target repository
-2. A workflow is triggered that
+2. This triggers a workflow that will:
-    1. creates the deployment environment (basically a resource group) in Azure
-    2. creates an App Registratoin with a Service Principal that allows the repository to deploy via OIDC
+    1. create an App Registratoin with a Service Principal that allows the repository to deploy via OIDC
+    2. create a `ResourceGroup` in Azure to deploy to
-    3. writes the necessary information into the target repository's action variables
+    3. puts the required OIDC information and `ResourceGroup` Name into the target repository as secrets and action variables

+## Getting started

+There are 3 pieces required to make this work:

+1. Azure Admin Principal - this is so that you can actually create the deployment targets and further app registrations for the participants
+2. A GitHub Organization for the Actions Workshop
+3. A GitHub PAT in the scope of this organization
+4. This repository copied into that Organization

+### 1. Azure Admin Principal

+### 2. GitHub Organization

+### 3. GitHub PAT

+### 4. This repository

 ## How it works in Detail